ledenis/bullet-soft-doc/041_soft_more.md

 ### Cluster

-A cluster consists of a group of nodes that reacts to collisions together. using clusters for collisions would improve performance, but soft bodies would behave more like rigid bodies.
+A *cluster* consists of a group of nodes that reacts to collisions together.
+Using clusters for collisions would improve performance, but soft bodies would behave more like rigid bodies.
 The syntax is:

 	softBody->generateCluster(k);